bloa/simplex/README.md

 ## Installation

 No installation is required beyond cloning this repository.
-The solver has no external dependencies (Python 3.11+ recommended).
+The solver has no external dependencies.
+Python 3.11 or later is recommended.

 ```bash
 git clone https://github.com/bloa/simplex.git